Berkeley-MDes/tdf-fa23-abigailxchen/README.md

  # 💡 Report 9 - Week of 10/26/23
 ## Abigail Chen, Technology Design Foundations

-This week, I have been diving deep into design competitions and conferences.
+This week, I have been diving into design competitions and conferences.
 Recently, I discovered these two:

 - International Design Awards
 - Ars Electronica

 ### 🌎 International Design Awards

 International Design Awards (IDA) is a design competition that accepts submissions from all over the world in basically any category imaginable.
 It's pretty incredible.
-I am planning to submit my Hydropoonics project that I completed in my Studio course and see how that does!
+I am planning to submit my Hydropoonics project that I completed in my Studio course with my partner Ankur and see how that goes!
+The submission is way too easy not to.
+It's literally just a few pictures and a description (max 600 characters.
+That's like one mini baby paragraph).
+When it's that easy, I just have to try.

 ### 📀 Ars Electronica

 Ars Electronica is one of the biggest media arts conferences.
 Its focus is to highlight engaging projects in a few categories, such as New Animation Art, AI & Life Art, Music and Sound Art.
-Going through the projects has been incredibly inspiring and has honestly made me want to dive deeper into this space of media art/installations.
+Going through the projects has been incredibly inspiring and has honestly made me want to dive deeper into this space of media art/installations, potentially as a future career (????)
+Let's not worry about that for now though.
+No career crisis today.

 ---